Aaron Rodgers' decision on future unlikely to come quickly

 Rodgers is an alternative-fuel vehicle compared with what drives others.

-He’s the Jeopardy!-hosting, movie cameo-appearing, life-after-football-focused player who emerged from his darkness retreat this past offseason “90 percent sure” he would retire.
-That last 10 percent isn’t a huge chasm to leap.
+He’s the Jeopardy!-hosting, movie cameo-appearing, life-after-football-focused player who emerged from his darkness retreat this past offseason “90% sure” he would retire.
+That last 10% isn’t a huge chasm to leap.
 And who’s to say what quirky, convoluted method he’ll come up with to decide what he wants this time around?
 He may not have an answer for the Jets until the spring when he leaves his igloo or a spaceship or wherever he decides to contemplate his new future.

 By then, the Jets could be anywhere on the quarterback-need spectrum from having the proven, established starter of a playoff team already on their roster in Zach Wilson to being in the lowly but fortunate position to draft USC’s Caleb Williams with the first overall pick.
 Neither of those two extremes seems likely, but nor did getting Rodgers and then having him for four plays before losing him for the year.